caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.4: Lessons learned

 - Remember that our web components, inherit from HTML, we can treat them like HTML elements
-- Display elements can mutate, we should support them when implementing display components
+- Display elements can mutate, we should support mutation even when implementing display only components
   - The JavaScript defining a web component extends HTML, that should be the focus
   - The page level JavaScript is about adding behaviors at the page level
   - Balance the areas of responsibilities